hellomrsun/ZerocIceDemo/README.md

 Right-click your C# project, and click "Manage NuGet packages...", then install "zeroc.ice.net" and "zeroc.icebuilder.msbuild" packages.

+Once you have done above things, when you add a ".ice" file, and build your solution, Visual Studio will generate all the necessary C# classes for you to make communication based on Ice.

 ## Configure Ice & Ice Builder in Java